phfaist/zoodb/example/website/README.md

   installed & enabled.
 This is usually included in the NodeJs distribution; you only need to enable it by running ``corepack enable``.

 * Install eleventy and other JS dependencies.
-In the present folder, run:
+To do that, run the following command in the present folder:
 ```
 > yarn
 ```